yuzhou2/swagger-doclet/README.md

 <table>
 	<tr><th>Option</th><th>Purpose</th></tr>
 	<tr><td>-d</td><td>The path to the directory where the generated swagger json files should be written e.g. -d /tmp/foo.
 By default this will be the reportOutputDirectory of the doclet.</td></tr>

 	<tr><td>-apiAuthorizationsFile</td><td>The path to the json include file that contains the authorizations spec that should be included in the generated json.
+NOTE wrap the path in single qoutes to escape spaces.
 For example for Carma we use:
 	<p></p>
 	<p>-apiAuthorizationsFile ${project.build.directory}/swagger/includes/apiauth.json</p>